fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8d.md

 Some tips

- - Instead of using the <i>Query</i> component or the <i>useQuery</i> hook it might be better to do the queries with the _client_-object, which can be accessed with the [ApolloConsumer](https://www.apollographql.com/docs/react/essentials/queries.html#manual-query) component or _useApolloClient_ hook.
-See more [here](/en/part8/react_and_graph_ql#named-queries-and-variables).
+- Instead of using <i>useQuery</i> it is propably better to do the queries with the <i>useLazyQuery</i>-hook
 - It is sometimes useful to save the results of a GraphQL query to the state of a component.
 - Note, that you can do GraphQL queries in a <i>useEffect</i>-hook.
 - The [second parameter](https://reactjs.org/docs/hooks-reference.html#conditionally-firing-an-effect) of a <i>useEffect</i> - hook can become handy depending on your approach.

 #### 8.22 Up to date cache and book recommendations